HarryLovesCode/Vulkan-API-Book/chap3/chap3.md

 ## `vkCreateDevice`

 Finally, to wrap up this section, we need to create a logical device.
 We'll use the `vkCreateDevice` which you can find [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#vkCreateDevice) in the specification.
-This is how it is defined...
+This is how it is defined:

 ```cpp
 VkResult vkCreateDevice(